Track Two provides more challenging changes, but still has some easy ones as well.

 If this group proves too challenging at the start, return back to them after going through Track One.

-And/or, try to EZ versions (4th navigation tab on this page).
+And/or, try the EZ versions (4th navigation tab on this page).

 It is okay to use a normal C chord for this group as well, yet all of our tabs which use a C type chord will demonstrate the Cadd9.
 In most songs where one of these two chords is written [either C or Cadd9], they are interchangeable, depending on the sound we are desiring to hear.
 It is okay to use Cadd9 even when a C is the chord written on a lead sheet [and vice versa].